 On the nose, the fact that this rum isn’t all ethanol is already impressive on its own, given the exceptionally high proof.
 The oak has clearly tempered the alcohol character nicely, leaving us with notes of butterscotch, buttered popcorn, brown sugar and nutmeg.

 On the palate, this rum is as assertive as you would no doubt expect, although not too difficult to drink neat—although a splash of water probably makes for the ideal experience here, unless you’re specifically trying to impress people.
-I added a tiny amount of water, leaving this dram still a tad on the fiery side, but smoothing it out just a tad.
+I added a tiny amount of water, leaving this dram still a little on the fiery side, but smoothing it out just a tad.
 Brown sugar, intense caramel and waves of oak hit the palate first, seguing into something I can only describe as “pumpkin spice” in its complexity.
 Granny Smith apples make excellent bedfellows with deeply caramelized sugar, with hints of “burn” or “charred” sugar, before a finish that just revels in the contents of the entire spice rack.
 There are spice notes of every description here, with an emphasis on candied ginger and molasses cookie.
 If there’s a downside to the overall experience, it’s that these spicy notes slightly overwhelm the full presentation, but it’s delicious nevertheless.

 Notably, residual sweetness is only moderate, despite the advanced proof and age.
 This is a true “aged rum,” in the sense that it is the product of the barrel it went into—no more and no less, rather than a sweetened, “premium rum” product that has been molded after leaving the barrel for a specific profile.
 We are not meant to conflate residual sweetness with quality, here—we are merely meant to appreciate what 14 years in the wood have done to the spirit.